rsdoiel/rsdoiel.github.io/cv.md

 ## Education

-+ [Mount Saint Mary's University](http://www.msmu.edu/)  - Masters of Arts, Humanities, May 2010
++ [Mount Saint Mary&rsquo;s University](http://www.msmu.edu/)  - Masters of Arts, Humanities, May 2010
 + [University of Southern California](http://www.usc.edu/) - Bachelor of Science, Computer Science, May 2004
 + [College of the Canyons](http://www.canyons.edu/) - Associate of Arts, Humanities, May 1989